sudipghosh98/news_react/README.md

 Note
 1. Sir, Please make sure that all the node dependences are install in your system to run the code.
 2. Sir, the api given to me is not functioning correctly, so I have used another api inspite of using the given ones.
+3. I have asked my Sir about these ,he told to use another api.